Khejuri II: Language and religion

-As per the 2001 census, Bengali was the mother-tongue of 90.5% of the population of Purba Medinipur district, followed by Santali (4.6%), Hindi (1.4%), Kurmali Thar (0.7%), Urdu (0.6%), Telugu (0.6%), Odiya (0.4%), Mundari (0.2%), Koda/ Kora (0.1%), Munda (0.1%), Nepali (0.1%) and others (0.3%).
-Census information about language is available at the district level or above only.

-The West Bengal Official Language (Second Amendment) Bill, 2012, included Hindi, Santhali, Odiya and Punjabi as official languages if it is spoken by a population exceeding 10 per cent of the whole in a particular block or sub-division or a district.
-Subsequently, Kamtapuri, Rajbanshi and Kurmali were also included in the list of minority languages by the West Bengal Official Language (Second Amendment) Bill, 2018.
-However, as of 2019, there is no official / other reliable information about the areas covered.

 In 2011 census Hindus numbered 128,714 and formed 92.29% of the population in Khejuri II CD Block.
 Muslims numbered 10,521 and formed 7.55% of the population.
 Others numbered 228 and formed 0.16% of the population.
+In 2001, Hindus made up 92.89% and Muslims 7.07% of the population respectively.

+Bengali is the predominant language, spoken by 99.82% of the population.

 Rural poverty

 The District Human Development Report for Purba Medinipur has provided a CD Block-wise data table for Modified Human Poverty Index of the district.
 Khejuri II CD Block registered 27.21 on the MHPI scale.
 The CD Block-wise mean MHPI was estimated at 24.78.
 Eleven out of twentyfive CD Blocks were found to be severely deprived in respect of grand CD Block average value of MHPI (CD Blocks with lower amount of poverty are better): All the CD Blocks of Haldia and Contai subdivisions appeared backward, except Ramnagar I & II, of all the blocks of Egra subdivision only Bhagabanpur I appeared backward and in Tamluk subdivision none appeared backward.